PE & Sports Premium at Billingborough

 In recent years:

-We use our funding to contribute towards having our own dedicated sports coach, who we contract from Evolve (https://www.evolvesi.com/.)
-Now spending 40% of the week with us, Mr Hipwell is very much one of the staff team in our school.
-He is an active role model for all the children on the games field and in class, including out-of-hours when he leads popular clubs and joined our PGL weekend residential this year.
-Through the values of Project Hero, Mr Hipwell supports class teachers in ensuring our children are healthy in both body and mind.
+We use our funding to contribute towards having our own dedicated Health Mentor.
+Up until July 2019, this was from Evolve (https://www.evolvesi.com/.)
+Spending 40% of the week with us, Mr Hipwell was very much one of the staff team in our school.
+He was an active role model for all the children on the games field and in class, including out-of-hours when he led popular clubs and joined our PGL weekend residential.
+Through the values of Project Hero, Mr Hipwell supported class teachers in ensuring our children are healthy in both body and mind.
 His "Impact" (and that of his predecessors) can be read in the reports below.

 Our coach's time has been designated to specific areas*: